 Getting started

-Do you suspect or suffer from ADHD?
-Ask your doctor to make a referral.
-We can make a diagnosis and provide custom support.
-Our goal is to help you function better in life and help you feel happy.
-Together we will take the following steps.
+Do you have ADHD or do you believe you have ADHD?
+First please check if you have the appropriate health insurance in order to receive treatment at ADHD City.
+You can then ask your GP for a referral.
+We can make a diagnosis and provide you with customised treatment.
+Our goal is to help you perform better and be happy.
+Together, we will take the next steps.

 Step 1: Writing Down Your Experiences